ntbrito/bash/README.md

 Script to find hosts on EC2.
 The script queries que EC2 list of instances and returns the matching ones.
 Need to setup Amazon EC2 tools and access.

+== System monitoring ==

+Keeps trace of processes or services provided by a server.
+Use this script in conjunction with a cron entry to execute the script on a scheduled basis.